phixion/sopel-modules/README.md

 * sc.py - returns information to soundcloud links (tracks and playlist) (requires API key)
 * porncomment.py - returns a random porncomment if no searchterm is provided
 * tvmaze.py - looks up a tvshow's airing time and date using tvmaze api
+* rep.py - adds a reputation system (.h8 and .luv)

 ### Thanks: